darktrovx/interact/Readme.md

 -- Remove an interaction point by id. exports.interact:RemoveInteraction(interactionID)

+---@param entity number : The entity to remove the interaction from
+---@param id number : The id of the interaction to remove -- Remove an interaction point from a local entity by id. exports.interact:RemoveLocalEntityInteraction(entity, interactionID)

+---@param netId number : The network id of the entity to remove the interaction from
+---@param id number : The id of the interaction to remove -- Remove an interaction point from a networked entity by id. exports.interact:RemoveModelInteraction(model, interactionID)

+---@param model number : The model to remove the interaction from
----@param id number : The id of the interaction to update
+---@param id number : The id of the interaction to remove -- Remove an interaction point from a model by id. exports.interact:RemoveEntityInteraction(netId, interactionID)

----@param options table : The new options to update the interaction with -- Update an interaction point by id. exports.interact:UpdateInteraction(interactionID, options)
+---@param id number : The id of the interaction to remove -- Remove an interaction point by id. exports.interact:RemoveGlobalVehicleInteraction(interactionID)
 ```